-The people around you – coaches, parents, and friends – know what matters to you.
+The people around you—coaches, parents, and friends—know what matters to you.
 Ask them what they think you would like in a college.
 They might picture you at a different size college or in a different part of the country than what you’ve thought about.
-They may even have specific schools for you to check out – take their picks and listen to their reasons why.
+They may even have specific schools for you to check out—take their picks and listen to their reasons.
 You’re in control of your college search, but it’s good to hear from those who care about you.

 To find colleges that fit you well, you have to know yourself

 Do you like campuses that are packed or quiet?
-Do you want to be in a huge city, rural town or somewhere in between?
-You want to find a school where you’ll be comfortable – what sort of environment do you picture yourself in for the next four years?
+Do you want to be in a huge city, a rural town, or somewhere in between?
+You want to find a school where you’ll be comfortable.
+What sort of environment do you picture yourself in for the next four years?

 Get some extra help with your choice

 A few of them might even have colleges in mind.
 They think of schools they’ve attended or have heard good things about.
-If they give you their picks, then get their reasons too and look into the college yourself.
-If the college looks great, then add it to your list; if not, just scratch it and move on.
+If they give you their picks, listen to their reasons and look into the college yourself.
+If the college looks great, add it to your list.
+If not, just scratch it and move on.